 If you'd like to find out more, guided heritage walks start regularly between May and October and depart mainly from the gates of the Fishermen's Hospital at the northern end of the Market Place.

-Heritage Open Days in the borough of Greater Yarmouth took place from 12-15 September 2013 with more than 20 different buildings open and tours available.
+Heritage Open Days in the borough of Greater Yarmouth takes place from 11-14 September 2014 with more than 20 different buildings open and tours available.